 - Country-/region-specific, designed for groups of students from specific countries/regions, including, but not limited to: China; Middle Eastern/Arab countries; Spain, Italy and other European countries; Korea; Malaysia; the Subcontinent; and Brazil.
 Such programmes will have the added advantage of support staff from the students’ host countries.

 Our highly-interactive programmes are aimed at stimulating and activating interest in the English language through a range of tried-and-tested, vibrant and innovative teaching methods, and will include intensive work on listening, speaking, pronunciation, grammar and vocabulary, but will be ‘topic-oriented’.
-For example, in addition to using standard English language textbooks, we will encourage learning by discussing topics of interest to students, such as: globalisation; world environmental problems; world resources; advances, and positives and negatives of technology; world health issues; etc. This will not only improve the students’ language skills, but give them confidence to discuss topics that matter in everyday life and develop an opinion on them.
+For example, in addition to using standard English language textbooks, we will encourage learning by discussing topics of interest to students, such as: globalisation; world environmental problems; world resources; advances, and positives and negatives of technology; world health issues; etc. This will not only improve the students’ language skills, but give them the confidence to discuss topics that matter in everyday life and develop their own opinion on such matters.

 How will this course be taught?